CLI Reference#

 Examples#

-# Standard bootstrap
+# Standard bootstrap into ~/.conda/express

 cx bootstrap

-cx bootstrap --force --no-lock
+cx bootstrap --force

 # Bootstrap into a custom location

-cx bootstrap --prefix /opt/conda
+cx --path /opt/cx bootstrap

-# Offline bootstrap from a payload directory
+# Offline bootstrap from a bundle directory

-cx bootstrap --payload ./packages/ --offline
+cx bootstrap --bundle ./packages --offline

-cxz bootstrap
+cxz bootstrap --offline

 cx status#

-cx status [OPTIONS]
+cx status

 cx shell#